ilia-pavlov/Ilia-Pavlov/README.md

 ### A bit about me
 <p>My name is Ilia.</p>
 <dl>
   You're welcome here!
-Toons of playground coding, tasks, and of course automation architecture solutions.
+Tons playground coding, tasks, and of course automation architecture solutions.
 On Java and Python and coming up more soon on Swift.
 </dl>

 Also check my Youtube channel [24 steps Software QA Engineer](https://www.youtube.com/channel/UCtTMh7w0ifPUVD1atOfQimQ)